mmeretz96/cv_creator/README.md

 # Professional CV creator

 ## Goal
-Create a Website that lets you configure a Curriculum Vitae for any Job application.
+To become familiar with React states and props, create a Website that lets you configure a Curriculum Vitae for any Job application.
 Use Webpack as a Bundler and React with functional Components

 ## Learnings